maximk/jabberling/README.md

 commented out.
 Another line that loads ASN1.0 driver commented out too because it produces a deprecated message (and is noop).

-* ejabberd.cfg
+* mnesia

-The configuration file have to be placed in a subdirectory (priv).
+Mnesia creates a subdirectory in the project directory.
+The project directory is not writable.
+Stuck.